Walker scores 19, Knicks romp to end 15-game skid vs 76ers

 AP Basketball Writer

-Evan Fournier added 18 points in the Knicks’ first victory over Philadelphia since April 12, 2017.
+Fournier added 18 points in the Knicks’ first victory over Philadelphia since April 12, 2017, the last game of the 2016-17 season.
 Julius Randle had 16 points, 11 rebounds and seven assists.

-Joel Embiid didn’t have a field goal in the first half of his career loss to the Knicks, who seized control by outscoring Philadelphia 39-16 in the second quarter.
+Joel Embiid didn’t have a field goal in the first half of his first career loss to the Knicks, who seized control by outscoring Philadelphia 39-16 in the second quarter and improved to 3-1.

+“This was a good test for us and it doesn’t stop, and we can’t feel good about tonight,” Knicks coach Tom Thibodeau said.
+“We have to go to Chicago (on Thursday) and play an undefeated team that’s loaded that’s playing real well.”

 Tobias Harris scored 23 points for the 76ers.
 Embiid finished with 14 points and six rebounds, shooting just 2 for 7.
 He had been 12-0 in games he played against New York.